How to Develop Your Wisdom To Meet Our Challenges

 Seek to understand the experiences of people in situations different from yours.
 How do they live?
 How do they work?
 What problems are they having?

 Spend time with others to understand them.
 What brings them happiness?
 What are their dreams?
-What obstacles do they encounter?
+Is there any obstacles do they encounter?

 Build relationships with people you already know but only sometimes connect with.